 The picture shows an Ivory Millipede, not actually in the Hemiptera order.
 An entire class in and of themselves.
 Class Diplopoda.
 Anyway, they often get informally grouped as bugs by the average person.
 Click on the bugs link to learn more about a variety of less well known specimens.

-It’s hard to argue with anyone who suggests that butterflies are the most popular insects.
+It’s hard to argue with anyone who suggests that butterflies are the most popular types of insects.

 One look at the advertising world shows their utility from selling cars to selling smaller consumer products.
 They provide additional color to a garden on a sunny day and with the exception of some larval dietary habits, they are considered beneficial insects.
 What’s not to like?